StarPlusTeam/CoRoT-Stars/PULL_REQUEST_TEMPLATE.md

 All interested users are welcome to participate in this repository.

-To colaborate with our project, please  the following guidelines:
+To colaborate with our project, please consider the following guidelines:

 - First, open an issue with the problem detected or suggested improvement.